Texas coral snake: Venom

-Coral snakes are proteroglyphous, meaning they have a pair of deeply grooved, semihollow, chisel-shaped, fixed fangs in the front of its upper jaw, through which venom is injected.
-Though it was previously thought that they to need to gnaw to inject venom, Coral snakes need only a quick bite to deliver a significant amount of venom.
+New World coral snakes of the genus Micrurus are proteroglyphous, meaning they have a pair of deeply grooved, semihollow, chisel-shaped, fixed fangs in the front of the upper jaw, through which venom is injected.
+Though it was previously thought that they to need to gnaw to inject venom, coral snakes need only a quick bite to deliver a significant amount of venom.
 Many bites from coral snakes do not inject any venom at all (known as a dry bite).

 Texas coral snake venom contains neurotoxin and myotoxin.
 Bite victims may experience potentially lethal paralysis or myolysis.
 Immediate first aid measures for a bite can include removing any jewelry on a limb that has been bitten (in case of severe swelling) and wrapping the bite area moderately tightly in a wide cloth; however, the bitten limb should be moved as little as possible.
 Bite victims should be taken to the nearest hospital as soon as possible for more advanced lifesaving measures, such as application of antivenom.

-The Texas coral snake can deliver 10-12 mg of venom in a single bite.
+The Texas coral snake can deliver 10–12 mg (dry weight) of venom in a single bite, which is approximately twice the lethal dose for an adult human of 5–7 mg (dry weight).

 North American Coral Snake Antivenin (NACSA), formerly produced by Wyeth Pharmaceuticals, a wholly owned subsidiary of Pfizer, is the only antivenom approved by the FDA for use in the United States.
 However, Wyeth stopped producing the antivenom in 2003, citing low demand and the high cost of manufacturing.
 The last lot produced was set to expire in 2008, though the FDA has allowed this expiration date to be extended.
 Prior to the availability of antivenin, the fatality rate of coral snake envenomations has been estimated at 10%, and death was primarily due to respiratory or cardiovascular failure as a result of paralysis induced by the neurotoxic venom.